likhia/DataStaxWorkshop1Exercise1/README.md

 5. You are registered to Astra DB
 ![image](img/image4.png?raw=true)

-6. From the dashboard, you can see your plan, credit usage / amount billable (will see that after creating your database, your usage.
+6. From the dashboard, you will see your plan, credit usage / amount billable after created your database.

 ## Section B: Create Database